AdaptivMCP/AdaptivMCP/docs/ARCHITECTURE_AND_SAFETY.md

 - `tests/test_issue_tools.py` for issue-related behavior.
 - `tests/test_tool_logging.py` and `tests/test_tool_logging_write_tools.py` for tool-level logging behavior (read and write tools).
 - Tests for diff helpers (including `build_section_based_diff`) and large-file workflows.
-When adding new tools or changing behavior, update tests alongside the code so that these guarantees remain true over time.When adding new tools or changing behavior, update tests alongside the code so that these guarantees remain true over time.
+When adding new tools or changing behavior, update tests alongside the code so that these guarantees remain true over time.
 ## 11. How to use this document

 Use this document when you need to: